handyc/handyc/README.md

 <details><summary>hanb/bri</summary>
 <sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup>
 <pre>
-<a href="https://github.com/handyc/hanb/">b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b
-  b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
+b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
                       a   a   a   a   a   a   a   a   a
   c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c